Zero Hour, Chapter 19: Sub Rosa

 "So, what exactly do you have Sakura doing?
 What's her part in all this?"

 Sasori resisted the urge to roll his eyes.
 However, he had made it a point never to shun conversation when the alternative was far worse.
-He'd learned that lesson that hard way many years ago.
+He'd learned that lesson the hard way many years ago.
 "She's the medic.
 It's self-explanatory."

 Ino snorted.
 "Yeah, right.
 Maybe it started out that way, but things have changed, including your plans.
 You seem like the kind of guy who takes the unaccountable into account.
 So, what's really going on?"